CyberGhost is a Romanian and German-based privacy giant which provides comprehensive VPN services for 38 million users.

 This won't matter much with OpenVPN or IKEv2 connections, as we found the app updated its connection status and automatically reconnected within a few seconds.

 When we closed the WireGuard process, though, the app didn't appear to notice.
 Our internet was correctly blocked, but the app told us we were still connected.
 Hitting the Disconnect button got us our internet access back, but this could still leave users confused for a while.
-And if the app thinks it's connected when it's not, that leaves us wondering whether there are other issues here that we might have missed.
+And if the app thinks it's connected when it's not, that leaves us wondering whether there are other issues here that CyberGhost missed.

 Tap an 'Expand' icon, though, and a panel appears to the left, with a list of locations and links to various settings.
 It looks much like the Windows app, but with some unexpected differences.